top of page

 • Small class sizes (6:1 child to teacher ratio)

-We provide a small group experience for your child to learn, grow and thrive.
+We provide a small group experience for kids to learn, grow and thrive.
 This encourages a close connection to the land, to the other children, and to the teachers.

-Scientific research has shown that small-group learning improves academic achievement, and relationships with peers and instructors, as well as promotes psychological well-being.
+Scientific research has shown that mixed-ages and small-group learning improves academic achievement, and relationships with peers and instructors, encourages leadership skills, as well as promotes psychological well-being.

 Our History